Cerebral palsy

 Please note

-Prematurity and low birth weight are important causes.
-Premature birth (between 6 and 8 months of pregnancy) exposes the child to the risk of cerebral hemorrhage.
-The greater the risk, the smaller the point (less than 1500 g) and the more premature the birth (less than 31 weeks).
+Prematurity or low weight at birth are major causes.
+Premature birth (between 6 and 8 months) exposes the child to a risk of cerebral hemorrhage.
+The risk is even higher if the weight is low (less than 1500g) and the birth is premature (less than 31 weeks).

-Some children will only show an isolated motor deficiency without any cognitive impairment.
-Others associate one or more cognitive impairments with their motor deficiency.
-Some will walk, with a slight limp, while others, quadriplegics, will be totally dependent for each everyday activity.
-Between these two extremes, all intermediate states are possible.
+Some children will only present an isolated motor disability, without any cognitive disability.
+Other will associate one or several cognitive disabilities with their handicap.
+Some will walk, “merely” limping, whereas others, quadriplegic, will be totally dependent for all daily actions.
+Between those two extremes, all intermediary conditions are possible.

-What type of treatment for people wlo live with cerebral palsy?
+What type of treatments for children affected by cerebral palsy?

-As cerebral plasticity is greatest in the first years of life, it is essential to diagnose cerebral lesions at an early stage, so that appropriate care can begin as soon as possible.
-The elements implemented must be adapted to the wide variety of disorders and needs of each person affected, bearing in mind that the combination of disorders is a factor of complexity specific to cerebral palsy.
-The care of a child with cerebral palsy is therefore usually multidisciplinary.
-While there is as yet no cure for cerebral palsy, certain treatments can help the child to make movements without outside help, to maintain a position or to support his or her body.
+Cerebral plasticity being more important in the first years of life, it is essential to diagnose cerebral lesions early in order to start care as soon as possible.
+Implemented elements must be tailored to the wide diversity of affections and needs of each person affected, baring in mind that the combination of disorders is a complexity specific to cerebral palsy.

-• surgery to limit the deformities caused by contractures in certain cases;
+• Surgery to limit secondary deformations due to contractures in a certain number of cases;

 HABIT-ILE (Hand and Arm Bimanual Intensive Therapy Including Lower Extremity) is a new type of intensive rehabilitation involving constant stimulation of the upper and lower limbs.

-It is one of the new rehabilitation methods that can be offered to children from an early age.
-Nevertheless, it is still very difficult to access, as training for professionals outside research centers has only just begun, and there is as yet no permanent funding from the French Social Security system.
+It is part of new rehabilitation methods which can be offered to children from an early age.
+Nevertheless, its access is still difficult as training professionals outside research centres has just started.
+For the time being there is no long-term financing by the National Health.

 Find out more

-Beginning in early childhood and continuing throughout adulthood, functional rehabilitation helps people with cerebral palsy to make the best possible use of their intact neurological structures.
-In particular, it helps prevent joint stiffness and deformity.
-It is also essential for cardio-respiratory exercise training and gait training, for both children and adults.
+From early childhood and throughout adult life, functional rehabilitation enables the person affected by cerebral palsy to progress by helping them to most effectively use their intact neurological structures.
+It allows to prevent joint stiffness and deformation.
+It is also essential for cardio-respiratory effort training and learning to walk for children & adults.

 Physical activity and adapted sports

-They are essential for both children and adults, but are still not sufficiently accessible.
+They are essential for children and adults, although always insufficiently accessible.

-In its recommendations for the re-education and rehabilitation of motor function in the locomotor system of people diagnosed with cerebral palsy, the French National Authority for Health (HAS) reminds us that physical activity and sports activities are two of the priority areas of intervention in re-education and rehabilitation (October 2021).
+In its recommendation concerning rehabilitation of the musculoskeletal motor function for people diagnosed with cerebral palsy, the Haute Autorité de Santé (Health Authority) reminds that physical activity and sports are two key priorities relative to re-education and rehabilitation (October 2021).

-It allows to work on fine motor skills, but also to optimize the child's environment.
+It enables to work on fine motor skills but also to best adapt the person’s environment.

 Speech therapy